-This approach doesn’t always work when you’re planning after school.
-However, on the days I plan after school, I make sure I have all of my plans for the day prepared the day before, so I have less decisions to make every day to begin with.
+This approach doesn’t always work when you’re planning after work.
+However, on the days I plan after teaching, I make sure I have all of my plans for the day prepared the day before, so I have less decisions to make every day to begin with.
 And one decision I always plan the night before is clothes for the next day.

 My obsession for decades—-literally decades—is the human experience.
-As a teacher, I’m obsessed with how the brain works at optimal levels.
+As a teacher, writer, and coach, I’m obsessed with how the brain works at optimal levels.
 If we don’t take care of our brains—-like our cars—they’re going to break down.

 Do you want a clunker broken down on the side of the road or a luxury SUV cruising along comfortably?